 Two monthly meetings: weekday evening session (6pm-8pm) and weekend all-day session (10am-4pm)

-Tuition: $125/month ($1250 for the ten months).
+Tuition: $125/month ($1375 for the eleven months).
 Participants must make a year-long commitment to the program.

 Ivy Stovall delights in the abundance, patterns, and chaos of the natural world and of humanity.
 So it makes sense that three years into a Biology degree, she flipped majors and earned a BA in Interdisciplinary Humanities at the University of West Florida.
 Her broad education prepared her perfectly for her work in outdoor education, which she began as a 4H camp naturalist, teaching outdoor skills and elementary and middle school science curriculum in the field.
 Since then she has taught high and low ropes challenge courses, ESL at all grade levels, and developed a North Portland homeschool co-op and independent art, adventure, and theater camps for kids in her community.
 These days she lives and works at The MudHut Kulturhaus, her St. Johns urban permaculture homestead, where she shares her enthusiasm for outdoor living and hosts camps, workshops, skillshares, music and theater, women’s groups, and community celebrations and ritual.
 She likes to always be harvesting and keeps her hands busy making herbal medicines, homebrews and fermentations, botanical inks, dyes and pigments, wild foods, basketry, and natural building.
 Always a student and always a teacher, Ivy enjoys contributing to and learning from the passionate people of the Rewild Portland community.
 Many Rewild kids have learned fire and knife skills around The MudHut fire pit and know Ivy as the Echoes in Time kids’ camp coordinator.
 Ivy loves the creativity, curiosity, and wildness of young people and is dedicated to the work of building healthy intergenerational communities connected to and through the natural world.